 10 tips for terrific triathlon transitions

-If your kids are taking part in the Weet-Bix TRYathlon series, these tips can help them manage transitions with ease.
+If your kids are taking part in triathlon, these tips can help them manage transitions with ease.

-Even if they’ve never done a triathlon before, the Sanitarium Weet-Bix TRYathlon series is designed to encourage participation and fun, so as long as they’ve got the basics they should be fine to give it a go.
+Even if they’ve never done a triathlon before, most kids events are designed to encourage participation and fun, so as long as they’ve got the basics they should be fine to give it a go.

 The event is set up the way a standard triathlon is, with a swim, run and ride leg, which varies in length depending on how old your kids are.

-The trickiest part of the TRYathlon for some kids can be transitions, which is the change-over between each leg.
+The trickiest part of a triathlon for some kids can be transitions, which is the change-over between each leg.
 Parents aren’t there to help, so your kids will need to be able to finish the swim, dry themselves a bit, pop on shoes and helmet for the bike ride, before finishing off with the run.

 Most kids can manage these things on their own, however when they’re feeling rushed and if they maybe haven’t done it before, it can be tricky.